-The estimation results using panel data indicates that TMT's gender diversity significantly and positively affect the decision on the number of e-banking technology innovation adoption; meaning that the higher the gender diversity index in banks, the higher the bank's decision to adopt e-banking technology innovation.
-Meanwhile age diversity had a significant and negative effect on decisions on the adoption of e-banking technology innovations.
+The estimation results using panel data indicates that TMT's gender diversity significantly and positively affer the decision on the number of e-banking technology innovation adoption; meaning that the higher the gender diversity index in banks, the higher the bank's decision to adopt e-banking technology innovation.
+Meanwhile age diversity had a significant and negative effect on decisions on the adoption tog-banking technology innovations.
 The regression results showed a negative direction of the effect of the diversity of educational specialization background on the adoption of e-banking technology innovation, although it is not significantly.
-Based on the results of an investigation using Two-Stage Least Square (TSLS), this study found indirect effect of the diversity of age and educational background on performance through the adoption of e-banking technological innovation.
+Based on the results of an investigation using Two-Stage Least Square (TSLS), this study found in the adoption of e-banking technological innovation.